MarioniLab/simpleSingleCellResults/work-3-tenx.knit.md

 **Comments from Aaron:**

 - Larger droplet-based datasets will often be generated in separate batches or runs.
-In such cases, we can set `block=` in `quickCluster()` to cluster cells within each batch or run.
+In such cases, we can set `block=` in `simpleSumFactors()` to cluster cells within each batch or run.
-This reduces computational work considerably without compromising performance, provided that the clusters within each batch are sufficiently large
+This reduces computational work considerably without compromising performance, provided that there are enough cells within each batch.
-(see comments [here](https://bioconductor.org/packages/3.9/simpleSingleCell/vignettes/work-2-umis.html#6_normalization_of_cell-specific_biases)) for a discussion of the considerations involved in pre-clustering for normalization).
-- Even in the absence of any known batch structure, we can improve speed by setting an arbitrary factor, e.g., using `block=cut(seq_len(ncol(sce)), 10)` to split the cells into ten "batches" of roughly equal size.
+Even in the absence of any known batch structure, we can improve speed by setting an arbitrary factor, e.g., using `block=cut(seq_len(ncol(sce)), 10)` to split the cells into ten "batches" of roughly equal size.
-Recall that we are not interpreting the clusters themselves, so it is not a problem to have multiple redundant cluster labels.
-Again, this assumes that each cluster is large enough to support deconvolution.
-- On a similar note, both `quickCluster()` and `computeSumFactors()` can process blocks or clusters in parallel.
-This is achieved using the *[BiocParallel](https://bioconductor.org/packages/3.9/BiocParallel)* framework, which accommodates a range of parallelization strategies.
+- `simpleSumFactors()` can process batches in parallel via the *[BiocParallel](https://bioconductor.org/packages/3.9/BiocParallel)* framework.
 In this manner, size factors for large datasets can be computed in a scalable manner.
+Users can specify their desired parallelization strategy via the `BPPARAM` argument.

 # Modelling the mean-variance trend